4183 Cuno: Classification and orbit

 The asteroid has an Earth minimum orbital intersection distance of 0.0283 AU, which translates into 11 lunar distances.
 Cuno approaches the Earth to within 40 million kilometers six times in the 21st century.
 On 20 May 2012, it made its closest Earth approach at a distance of 0.122 AU.
 It will not make a closer approach until 2093 when it will pass Earth at 0.084 AU.

 Due to its eccentric orbit, it is also a Mars and Venus-crosser.

 Physical characteristics

 Spectral type and composition

 Cuno is a stony S-type asteroid.
-As it has a reflective surface, composed of a mixture different silicates, nickel and iron, Cuno has been characterized as a rare Q-type asteroid by the 1-meter Jacobus Kapteyn Telescope on La Palma, Pan-STARRS' large-scale magnitude survey, and NASA IRTF telescope.
+As it has a reflective surface, composed of a mixture different silicates, nickel and iron, Cuno has been characterized as a Q-type asteroid by the 1-meter Jacobus Kapteyn Telescope on La Palma, Pan-STARRS' large-scale magnitude survey, and NASA IRTF telescope.
 On the SMASS taxonomic scheme, Cuno is a Sq-subtype, a transitional group between the S and Q types.